malfattti/garden/Semiotics. The Basics.md

 - they require interpretation and thus challenge the notion of communication as decoding
 - Barthes states that connotation creates the illusion of denotation, denotation os just another connotation
 - Dennotation can rather be see as a naturalization process
-- Althusser states that together with dennotation we also learn dominant connotations, which posotion
+- Althusser states that together with dennotation we also learn dominant connotations, which position us within ideology
+	- connotations tend to support cultural stereotypes, such as refinement in clean ads for upper classes, and